 This course is designed to assist students in continuing to develop speed and accuracy using the touch method of keyboarding through classroom instruction and lab exercises.
 Emphasis is on the production of business documents using decision-making skills.
-Upon completion students should be able to demonstrate proficiency and an acceptable rate of speed and accuracy, as defined by the course syllabus, in the production of high-quality business documents.
+Upon

 OAD 125.
 WORD PROCESSING (3 credits) PREREQUISITE: OAD 101.